-Sub no Interest Summary of submission Net community benefit • Controls should reflect the principles of Plan Melbourne to exemplify a net community benefit; to accommodate the new incoming residents and oblige the existing ones.
+Sub no Interest Summary of submission Net community benefit Controls should reflect the principles of Plan Melbourne to exemplify a net community benefit; to accommodate the new incoming residents and oblige the existing ones.
 Community consultation Continue to engage and involve the community in changes to neighbourhood activity centres, and the like.
 This provides opportunity for further explanation, integration and potentially improved community benefit.
 184 Resident - McKean Street Heritage and height Opposed to any changes to the planning laws re height limits in Queens Parade.
-This precinct has existed in its current state for over 100 years, because our predecessors wanted to keep such a great streetscape, history, social atmosphere, and important services. • Lifting height limits will be deleterious, especially the suggested six storey limit, even with a 10 metre setback.
-It will ruin the historic streetscape and atmosphere. • Some have suggested a 4 storey height limit and 10m setback should be an absolute maximum.
+This precinct has existed in its current state for over 100 years, because our predecessors wanted to keep such a great streetscape, history, social atmosphere, and important services.
+Lifting height limits will be deleterious, especially the suggested six storey limit, even with a 10 metre setback.
+It will ruin the historic streetscape and atmosphere.
+Some have suggested a 4 storey height limit and 10m setback should be an absolute maximum.
 However that is still unacceptable - nothing less than confirming the current existing limits in the shopping precinct of Queens Parade, and immediately behind, will be satisfactory.
-185 Resident - Alfred Crescent Heritage and height nesident run ed el escent Values the neighbourhood character and heritage value of North Fitzroy and the wider area and the grand boulevard of Queens Parade.
-Supports a network of vibrant neighbourhood activity centres as expressed in Plan Melbourne 2017-2050 Policy 5.1.2.
-Planning decisions and outcomes should: Protect the form and historic character of the area Respect the existing building scale relationship between Queens Parade and the surrounding residential areas Ensure development along the entire boulevard is sympathetic and consistent with the scale and bulk of building in the area Observe heritage values and ensure they are not displaced by inconsistent planning controls.
-Mid-rise (5-6 storeys) is inconsistent with the existing heritage values and the form of the street.
-Infill of such substantial form and bulk will result in create a tunnel effect and destroy the scale of the existing area.
-Setbacks are inadequate.
-Proposals are inconsistent with established heritage values.
-Approach does not accord with the Local Planning Policy Framework, the Development Guidelines for Heritage Overlay, and Guidelines for Assessment of Demolition and New Developments.
-The overall heights and wall heights and laneway treatments are excessive.
-Questions why the consultants 4 storey limits increased.
-Opposes the proposal of deminating building forms at the top of the Parade, Impact on sight lines from the recense pear Bushall Station.
-The quicking development already introdes.
-Opposes the approval of dominating building forms at the top of the Parade.
+185 Resident - Alfred Crescent Heritage and height • Values the neighbourhood character and heritage value of North Fitzroy and the wider area and the grand boulevard of Queens Parade. • Supports a network of vibrant neighbourhood activity centres as expressed in Plan Melbourne 2017-2050 Policy 5.1.2. • Planning decisions and outcomes should: - Protect the form and historic character of the area - Respect the existing building scale relationship between Queens Parade and the surrounding residential areas - Brune development along the entire boulevard is sympathetic and consistent with the scale and buik of building in the area - Observe heritage values and ensure they are not displaced by inconsistent planning controls. • Infill of such substantial form and buik will result in create a tunnel effect and destroy the scale of the existing area. • Stabacks are inadequate. • Proposals are inconsistent with the existing heritage values.
+Approach does not accord with the Local Planning Policy Framework, the Development Guidelines for Heritage Overlay, and Guidelines for Assessment of Demolition and New Developments. • Questions why the consultants 4 storey limits increased. • Opposes the approval of dominating building forms at the top of the Parade.
 Impact on sight lines from the reserve near Rushall Station.
-The existing development already intrudes on the bush vista looking from the railway bridge.
-Sustainability • The proposals ignore the values of sustainability in development and planning and the quality of building. (eg. 6 storey buildings beside terraces cannot deliver on light, ventilation, noise, traffic, parking etc.) Mandatory vs discretionary Mandatory height and scale limits are essential.
-Preferred limits create opportunities for developers to avoid planning outcomes, and result in disputation, litigation and cost to the community.
-Laneways The proposals misunderstand the nature and character of the associated laneways their use and limitations.
-Community benefits (1) Community benefits • There is no clear "benefit case" for the particular approach adopted.
-What are the public and community benefits (as distinct from developers)?
-Maintenance of the current scale and heritage values of the area produces clear public benefit and value.
-Housing growth Housing growth If adopted in its current form, the proposal destroy the shopping strip, the boulevard value and the historic character of the Parade over time.
-Advises great caution about labelling proposals "moderate change".
-Some moderate change proposals would transform the area.
-Community consultation Planning decisions and outcomes should also reflect the principles: Local community consultation and acceptance and implementation of community consensus.
-Transparency of decision making and of the underlying principles and interests and values involved.
-186 Resident - Rowe Street Heritage and height Dismayed and outraged at the plans that could permit high-rise development along both sides of Queens Parade.
+The existing development already intrudes on the bush visual looking from the ralway to the duele values of sustainability in development and planning and the quality of building. (eg. 6 storey buildings beside terraces cannot deliver on light, ventilation, noise, traffic, parking etc.) 186 Resident - Rowe Street Heritage and height Dismayed and outraged at the plans that could permit high-rise development along both sides of Queens Parade.